RaInta/web/api.md

 Unused requests **do not accumulate**.

-What this mean is:
+What this means is:
- * if you had a single device, and rebooted it each minute, you would not hit the API limits.
+ * if you had a single device, and rebooted it each minute, you would not hit the API limits
  * if you had to alter or update your configuration, you could make perhaps ten updates per hour _at the most_.
-Again, with one device, this should not constrain you in any way.
+Again, with one device, this should not constrain you in any way
  * the ten requests per month for downloading images may seem a bit draconic at first.
 The reasoning is as follows: the images themselves are large and the downloads will consume real bandwidth.
 If you have less than five devices, this quota should easily suit your needs (recall that the images are cached locally - this is the main reason why we want to cache them).
 If you need to get around this you could store the images somewhere your devices can access (intra- or internet), and point the config to those images.
-Alternatively, we are open to learning more about your use case (and perhaps helping you with the additional bandwidth).
+Alternatively, we are open to learning more about your use case (and perhaps helping you with the additional bandwidth)

 We do not currently support uploading your custom images through our API.
 However, this is on our strategic roadmap.
 Again, we encourage you to reach out and tell us about your use case.